-Relationship Marketing: The Most Overlooked yet Necessary Skill
+Relationship Marketing: The Most Overlooked Skill

-Everything is out in the open with the popularity of social networks like Facebook, Instagram, etc. People are being much more open.
-Consumers are sharing large amounts of information about themselves online, and as a network marketer, you can use that.
-And, use that in creative and respectful ways to actually reach out and make new relationships and deepen existing ones.
+This is relationship marketing: Everything is out there in the open regarding social networks like Facebook, Instagram, etc. People are being much more relaxed and consumers are sharing large amounts of information about themselves online.
+As a network marketer, you can use creative and respectful ways to reach out, create new relationships, and deepen existing ones.

 Relationship Marketing Explained

-Where is the last place you shopped?
+Ask yourself this; Where is the last place you shopped?

-My point is, you have somewhere along the way developed a relationship with those people.
-You trust them to buy candles from, you trust they will pack your bags the way you like, and you trust them with scissors to your head.
+My point is that you developed a relationship with those people somewhere along the way.
+You trust them to buy candles from, they will pack your bags the way you like, and you trust them with scissors to your head.
 These are all prime examples of where relationship marketing exists in your life every day.

-How Profitable in this Strategy?
+How Profitable is this Strategy?

 The aim is to make lifetime business relationships.